Azure/Avere/src/vfxt/README.md

 # Avere vFXT Controller - ARM template deployment

-This 30 minute deployment uses an ARM template to create from scratch all the necessary infrastructure to support a vFXT including the VNET, the backing storage account, and the vFXT Controller.
+This 30 minute deployment uses an ARM template to create from scratch all the necessary infrastructure to support a vFXT including the VNET and the vFXT Controller.
 By the end of the demo you will have the resources shown in the following diagram:

 <img src="../../docs/images/vfxt_deployment.png">